 Sands is a member of the MBRRACE-UK (Mothers and Babies: Reducing Risk through Audit and Confidential Enquiries) collaboration.
 MBRRACE-UK is a national audit programme and is commissioned by all UK governments to collect information about all late fetal losses, stillbirths, neonatal deaths and maternal deaths across the UK.
-The programme tracks information about where and why babies and mothers die.
+The programme tracks information about where and why babies and mothers die every year.
 It takes around 18 months after the end of the year for MBRRACE to collect and analyse all information on deaths in a particular year.
-This means that its latest report for baby deaths in 2017 was published on 14th October 2021.
+This means that its latest report for baby deaths in 2019 was published on 14th October 2021.
 You can read a summary of the report or access the full report.
 The perinatal mortality data within this report has also been visualised using an interactive map of the UK which you can explore here.

 - We help define standards for bereavement care which are used by confidential enquiry panels, so that the quality of care women and families receive can be measured against Sands most up to date, best practice recommendations.
 This is important because poor care after your baby has died can impact womens' psychosocial wellbeing as well as their future fertility.

 - We contribute to the writing of the plain English and infographic versions of MBRRACE-UK reports, so that can be read by parents, families, the media and the general public

 - We provide our own short, easy-to-read summaries of MBRRACE-UK reports and put the work in context with other initiatives to reduce baby deaths in the UK, so anyone can see how the work sits in the bigger picture of understanding where care could be improved and deaths potentially prevented.
 See below